MON-FRI 8:30AM-5:30PM

 Legal Consequences of Delayed Stroke Diagnosis

-Delayed stroke diagnosis represents one of the most common and dangerous forms of medical misdiagnosis, frequently forming the basis for medical malpractice claims.
+Delayed stroke diagnosis represents one of the most common and dangerous forms of medical misdiagnosis.
 Determining whether a delayed diagnosis or treatment of a stroke can be considered malpractice depends on whether healthcare providers met established standards of care.

 Courts recognize that prompt recognition and treatment significantly impact stroke prognosis, making delays particularly damaging from both medical and legal perspectives.
 Stroke malpractice lawsuits are consistently related to failures to provide timely tPA administration, misdiagnoses in the emergency room, and imaging delays.